- ENGA is the voice of the non-GMO food and feed sector at the EU level.

 - ENGA facilitates and co-ordinates the positions and activities of its members regarding integration and harmonisation of production and monitoring standards within the non-GMO sector at the EU level;

 - ENGA enables a regular exchange of trends, experiences and information on scientific, technical, economic and political issues of non-GMO food and feed production; and

-- ENGA will defend the current EU GMO legislation as the basis for the non-GMO value chain.
+- ENGA defends the current EU GMO legislation as the basis for the non-GMO value chain.
 A deregulation of products manufactured using the techniques of new genetic engineering (so called “genome editing”) could result in significant losses to the non-GMO sector, with the possibility of destroying it completely.

-- ENGA will offer an information service that provides regular updates on non-GMO production and labelling and GMO and non-GMO legislative, market and political developments in European countries and at the EU level.
+- ENGA offers an information service that provides regular updates on non-GMO production and labelling and GMO and non-GMO legislative, market and political developments in European countries and at the EU level.

-- ENGA will be a driving force to increase and improve cooperation and exchange among all participants of the European non-GMO market.
+- ENGA is a driving force to increase and improve cooperation and exchange among all participants of the European non-GMO market.

 EU GMO legislation is under threat.
-ENGA will advocate for proper implementation of the judgement of the European Court of Justice: the precautionary principle, risk assessment, detectability, traceability and labelling have to be applied to all new GMOs.
+ENGA advocates for proper implementation of the judgement of the European Court of Justice: the precautionary principle, risk assessment, detectability, traceability and labelling have to be applied to all new GMOs.